Getting verified on social media is one of the first steps to building a successful social media marketing strategy.

 But with the use of emojis, finding any “verified” account becomes easy.

 You don’t need to know their account name.
-You can just enter in their actual name.
+You can enter their actual name.

 Which is perfect for celebrity accounts like Justin Bieber or Kylie Jenner, since their account names are “rickthesizzler” and “kylizzlemynizzl.”